 - Preferred Provider Organizations (PPOs)

 Not sure which types of health insurance are best for you?
 The following is a general description of each of the types of health plans.

-Point of service plans combine features of HMO and PPO plans.
+POS plans combine features of HMO and PPO plans.
 The provider network is typically smaller than a PPO plan and the costs for in-network care are typically lower, like an HMO.
-POS plans also require you to choose a primary care provider (PCP) from within the plan’s network of doctors and other primary care professionals.
+POS plans also require you to choose a Primary Care Provider (PCP) from within the plan’s network of doctors and other primary care professionals.
 Your PCP is your home base for care and advice.
 They get to know you and your health needs and can help coordinate all your care.

 If you need to see a specialist, you are required to get a referral.
 However, like a PPO, you can also choose to see specialists that are in-network or out-of-network.
 If you see a doctor outside the plan’s network, your share of the costs will be higher and you’ll be responsible for filing any claims yourself.

 What are Preferred Provider Organizations (PPOs)?

 PPOs typically offer you a large network of participating providers so you have a lot of doctors, hospitals, and other health care professionals and facilities to choose from.
 You may also choose to see providers from outside of the plan’s network, but you will pay more out-of-pocket.

 Choosing a Primary Care Provider (PCP) is not required with these types of health plans, and you can see specialists without a referral.